Blues Brothers 2000: Casting

 The film was originally intended to include Brother Zee Blues (Jim Belushi).
-But due to an already existing television deal (he had been cast in the ABC drama Total Security), he was unable to appear and the script was altered to include Cab Blues (Joe Morton).
-This character was named Cabel as an homage to Cab Calloway, who died four years prior to the film's release.
-(His character Curtis was revealed to have died in the film along with Jake.)
+But due to an already existing television deal where Belushi had been cast in the ABC drama Total Security, he was unable to appear and the script was altered to include Cab Blues (Joe Morton).
+This character's full name was Cabel Chamberlain as an homage to Cab Calloway, who died four years prior to the film's release.
+His character Curtis was revealed to have died in the film along with John Belushi's character Joliet Jake Blues.
+Several cast members from the original film reprised their roles, including Frank Oz, Jeff Morris, Steve Lawrence, Kathleen Freeman, Aretha Franklin and James Brown.

 The Blues Brothers' original keyboardist, Paul Shaffer, had been committed to Gilda Radner's one-woman show on Broadway Gilda Live and was therefore unable to appear in the original film.
 He was replaced by actor-musician Murphy Dunne.
-Shaffer does appear in this one, taking a week off from Late Show with David Letterman to film his role as Queen Moussette's majordomo and emcee of the Battle of the Bands (Warren Zevon took his place that week on Letterman's show).
+Shaffer does appear in this one, taking a week off from Late Show with David Letterman to film his role as Queen Moussette (Erykah Badu)'s majordomo Marco and emcee of the Battle of the Bands (Warren Zevon took his place that week on David Letterman's show).
 Shaffer shaved his head for the role, a change in appearance he chose to retain permanently.

-During the "Funky Nassau" number, Shaffer in his character of "Marco," asks to cut in on keyboards, which Murph allows.
+During the "Funky Nassau" number, Shaffer in his character of Marco, asks to cut in on keyboards, which Murphy Dunne allows.
 This marks the first time on-screen that the Blues Brothers Band played with their original keyboardist.

-Several cast members from the original film reprised their roles, including Frank Oz, Jeff Morris, Steve Lawrence, Kathleen Freeman, Aretha Franklin, and James Brown.